TheLoloS/next-alert/README.md

 ```

-*Why you must install framer-motion?
-Because next-alert use framer-motion for animations, and i wont to add this dependency in next-alert, because you can use other version of framer-motion for animations in your project.*
+*Why do you need to install Framer-motion?
+Because the next alert uses Framer-motion for animation and I don't want to add this dependency in the next alert because you may be using a different version of Framer-motion for animation in your project.*

 ## Usage
 In main component you must use provider: